kitsuiwebster/hackaprompt-2023/README.md

 ## Introduction

 I am pleased to announce my recent involvement in the first [HackAPrompt](https://www.aicrowd.com/challenges/hackaprompt-2023) challenge, organized by [Learn Prompting](https://learnprompting.org/), on [AICrowd](https://www.aicrowd.com/) platform and [HuggingFace playground](https://huggingface.co/spaces/jerpint-org/hackaprompt).

 The event was conducted from the 6th of May until the 4th of June 2023.
 I am thrilled to disclose that I secured the 11th position out of an impressive pool of over 2600+ competitors.
 Viewing this as an avenue for personal and professional growth, I took the initiative to compile and share the strategies and notions I employed during this period of intense commitment.

+## Model versions

+3 models were available on the challenge playground:

+* FlanT5-XXL
+* gpt-3.5-turbo
+* text-davinci-003

+I focused on the gpt-3.5-turbo model, which is the version 3.5 on GPT by OpenAI. gpt-3.5-turbo came out in 2023, stepping up from where openai-codex left off, and it's seriously faster and more accurate for generating code.
+It's pretty great for everything from natural language processing to machine learning.

 ## Process